Plant DetailShow Menu

 Uses (Ethnobotany):

 Native Peoples use just about every part of this plant in one way or another.
 The fruit is eaten fresh, dried, cooked, as jellies, jams and candies, as juice or wine.
 The spines are used to create tattoo designs, as needles, to make holes for earrings, to get out splinters.
 The pads are roasted, boiled, fried, pulped and made into cakes, and dried.
 Strips of pads are peeled, parboiled, then boiled to make chewing gum.
 Sometimes the strips are boiled in sugar water, dried and eaten as candy.
-Or they can be boiled in the sugar water until they have dissolved and formed a syrup which is eaten as jelly.
-Among some peoples, the pads are heated and applied to the breasts to encourage the flow of milk.
+They can also be boiled in the sugar water until they have dissolved and formed a syrup which is eaten as jelly.
+Some people heat the pads and apply to the breasts to encourage the flow of milk.

 Life Cycle: